Table of Contents

 No thermal consumption is measured.

-Consequence for distribution: heating costs are distributed based on the surface area of the apartments.
+Consequence for distribution: heating costs are distributed based on the floor areas of the apartments.

-If the heating system is a heat pump (PAC), it is powered by electricity.
+If the heating system is a heat pump, it is powered by electricity.

-Scenario A: One meter for the PAC and one meter for the common areas.
+Scenario A: One meter for the heat pump and one meter for the common areas.

-Consequence for distribution: the electrical consumption of the PAC is distinct from the common areas.
-No estimation is needed.
+Consequence on distribution: the electricity consumption of the heat pump is separate from the common areas.
+No estimation is necessary.

-Scenario B: A single meter for the PAC and the common areas.
+Scenario B: A single meter for the heat pump and the common areas.

 How Did We Do?